jawerg/meterdata/presi.md

 # Timeseries interpolation PoC

-My goal was to completely rely on (clickhouse's) native SQL syntax and avoid any stored procedure.
+My goal was to completely rely on (ClickHouse's) native SQL syntax and avoid any stored procedure.
 The following steps have been taken to do so:
 - Create a row for each timeseries gap larger than 60 minutes with start and end timestamp.
 - Split each of those rows by day to allow to join against the SLP.